timkay/say/docs/reference.rst

 more print statements.

 A better way is to use *conditional* print statements, where each print statement is tagged with a category.
-The developer can then turn on print a selection of print statements by specifying a selection of categories.
+The developer can then turn on a selection of print statements by specifying a selection of categories.

 ``say`` supports conditional output by optionally tagging each line with a category.
 Lines that begin with a token, a greater than sign, and a space, such as ``foo>`` (followed by a space), become members of the indicated category (in this case, ``foo``).

 Example::